 In a circular economy, one major focus is product creation with low- or no-waste outcomes.
 Our current systems were planned with an “acceptable” amount of waste in mind, prioritizing short-term profitability over long-term sustainability.
 But climate change has shown that waste should be considered a product design flaw.

 Low- or no-waste product design can drastically reduce harmful byproducts.
-It’s even possible to turn waste into a new product entirely, such as the fabrics one Italian start-up created from orange peels discarded after juicing.
+It’s even possible to turn waste into a new product entirely, such as the vodka one cheesemaker created from leftover whey.

 Using Products as Long as Possible

 In addition to no-waste design, circular business models invest in materials meant for longer use.
 This is done by creating products that can be reused, remanufactured, refurbished, repaired, and recycled.